mdlacasse/xomsavings/README.md

 ```
 where $T$ is the transpose operator changing a column vector into a row vector.
 The square root of the variance, $\sigma$ is the standard deviation that quantifies the volatility.
 Under this approach, the standard deviation is a measure of risk.

-We consider a portfolio which also has a risk-free asset available for investment with a rate of return $r_0$.
 The rate of return on the market part of the portfolio, i.e., excluding the risk-free asset is
 ```math
 w^T \alpha,
 ```
 where $\alpha$ is a vector containing the average rates of return for each of the $n$ assets in which the portfolio is invested over the period considered.
 It is just a weighted sum of average rates, where the weights are a fraction of unity.

 Let vector $1_n$ be a vector having 1 for all its elements.
+We consider a portfolio which also has a risk-free asset available for investment with a rate of return $r_0$, in which we
+can invest the remaining fraction $(1 - w^T 1_n)$ not invested in the market.
 The objective function that we would like to maximize is the total return of a portfolio that can also invest in a risk-free asset with return $r_0$,
 ```math
 f(w) = w^T \alpha + (1 - w^T 1_n)r_0,
 ```